Finding a Top Financial Advisor Firm in Denver, Colorado

 IWP Wealth Management

 IWP Wealth Management, LLC does not necessarily have a set account minimum, so long as clients pay their individually negotiated, fixed quarterly fee.
 The fee-only firm’s client base is made up almost entirely of high-net-worth individuals, which account for nearly 90% of its clientele.

-IWP Wealth Management manages the second largest amount in assets on this list.
-It has five certified financial planners (CFPs), one certified public accountant (CPA) and one chartered financial analyst (CFA) on staff.
+IWP Wealth Management manages the second-largest amount of assets on this list.
+It has a combination of certified financial planners (CFPs), certified public accountants (CPA) and chartered financial analysts (CFA) on staff.

 IWP Wealth Management, LLC Background